Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryNFTBurntRequest"></a>

 ### QueryNFTBurntRequest
+Deprecated: use QueryBurntRequest

 QueryNFTBurntRequest is the request type for the Query/NFTBurnt RPC method.

-Note: deprecated (use QueryBurntRequest)

 | Field | Type | Label | Description |